eramdam/videofy/README.md

-videofy
+videofy-plus
 =======

+This is simply a fork of https://github.com/zjhiphop/videofy that correctly handles gifs whose consecutive frames are semi-transparent.

-Covert animated gif to mp4.
+Convert animated gif to mp4.

 Why?